Joystream/handbook/system/validation.md

 ### Era Points and Reward Distribution:

 Era points are a measure of a validator's contribution to the network during an era.
 These points are awarded for various actions like validating blocks, producing blocks, and other network-supportive actions.
 The specific allocation of era points can vary based on the network's rules and validators' performance.
+They are not predictable and they add a probabilistic component to the validator payout scheme.

 Validator era point are used to computed the share of each validator for the total reward pool, using the formula `validatorPoints / totalPoints`: where `totalPoints` is the total number of points earned by all validators in the era, and `validatorPoints` is the number of points awarded to each unique validator during the same era.
-Suppose for simplicity that the share is proportional to the validator stake percentage over the total staked amount in the network:
+Suppose for the sake of simplicity that the share is proportional to the validator stake percentage over the total staked amount in the network:

 1. Validator 1's share `v1s`: 40,000,000 / 120,000,000.
 2. Validator 2's share `v2s`: 40,000,000 / 120,000,000.